 Pomegranate is a good source of fibre and vitamins and fine to include in a healthy diet.
 One small study found that men who drank pomegranate juice every day had their cancer grow slower than normal.
 Other studies of men who drank pomegranate juice or had extract did not show any benefit.

 So it’s still unclear whether pomegranate is helpful for men with prostate cancer.
 We need more research in large trials to be certain.

 Some laboratory studies have looked at Ayurvedic herbal remedies called MAK-4 and MAK-5.
 The remedies seemed to show some activity in controlling tumours in rats and cancer cells in lab dishes.
 But there have been no studies in humans.

-If you decide to use Ayurvedic medicine, it is vital that the person who treats you is properly trained and qualified.
-There are several places that people can train to become Ayurveda therapists, and there are different levels of training.
-Many therapists go to India to study as there are more than 180 training schools there for Ayurveda.
+There are several places that people can train to become Ayurveda therapists and there are different levels of training.
+Many therapists go to India to study as there are more than 180 Ayurveda training schools there.
 Some of the training in India can take up to 5 years to complete.

 23 Green Ridge

 Telephone: +44 (0)1273 930 956